Arada (company): Nasma Residences

 Launched in March 2017, Nasma Residences is a housing project in the Al Tay suburb of Sharjah.
-The project has sold out and the first five phases have been completed and handed over.
-Nasma Central, the project’s community centre and public park, was completed in 2021.
+The project has sold out and all six phases have been completed and handed over.
+Nasma Central, the project's community centre and public park, was completed in 2021.

 Aljada

 Launched in September 2017, Aljada is a large mixed-use development spread over a 24 million square foot area in the Muwaileh suburb of Sharjah.

 The masterplan for Aljada includes housing, a business park, shops, hotels and schools as well as a leisure and entertainment complex, which is being designed by Zaha Hadid Architects.

 Construction work on Aljada began in the first quarter of 2018, with the entire project scheduled for completion in 2025.